 Numerous studies in the last ten years have shown that stem cells can do far more than simply substitute damaged cells – they also generate secretions, called extracellular vesicles (EVs), which play a critical regenerative role by activating local resident stem cell populations, revitalising blocked or dormant cells, minimizing cell death, and controlling inflammatory and abnormal immune responses.

-Wellbeing recommends that EVs are separated from a patient’s own stem cells, harvested from a small sample of fat, and then multiplied in the laboratory.
+Wellbeing recommends that EVs are separated from a patient’s own stem cells, harvested from a small sample of fat or blood, and then multiplied in the laboratory.
 The EVs are then placed in normal saline for infusion back into the patient, delivering a cell-free therapy which is many times more effective than a standard stem cell transplant, and far safer as it avoids the risk of tumour formation or immunological issues.

 AREAS OF THERAPY